aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/binding-worksheet-to-a-customized-collection-object-using-gridweb/_index.md

 {{< /highlight >}}
 ### **Step 4: Handling the Worksheet's InitializeNewBindRow Event**
-In the above code, you might have noticed an extra line of code used to assign the GridWeb1_InitializeNewBindRow event handler to the worksheet's InitializeNewBindRow.
+In the above code, you might have noticed an extra line of code used to assign the `GridWeb1_InitializeNewBindRow` event handler to the worksheet's `InitializeNewBindRow`.
 This event is triggered whenever a new bound row is added to the worksheet.
-We created an event handler for this this event because of the MyCustomRecord object's DateField1 property.
+We created an event handler for this event because of the `MyCustomRecord` object's `DateField1` property.

 Aspose.Cells.GridWeb automatically initializes **int** and **double** values with **zero (0)** whenever a new bound row is added to the GridWeb control.
-For dates, we would like the GridWeb control to automatically add the current date from the system.
-To do so, we have created the GridWeb1_InitializeNewBindRow event handler for the InitializeNewBindRow event.
+For dates, we would like the GridWeb control to automatically add the current system date.
+To do so, we have created the `GridWeb1_InitializeNewBindRow` event handler for the `InitializeNewBindRow` event.

-Access a particular instance of the MyCustomRecord class from the GridWeb using the bindObject argument and then assign the current system date to its DateField1 property.
+Access a particular instance of the `MyCustomRecord` class from the GridWeb using the `bindObject` argument and then assign the current system date to its `DateField1` property.

 **C#**